PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 The test of a Migration Pull Request is quite long: the QA analyst must compare the Legacy page and Migrated page and verify that there are no errors nor missing components (information, links, buttons, etc.), using every configuration they can think of (multi-currencies, multi-languages, multi-store, using different parameters...).

-If there is a specification, the QA analyst will follow every point and check that it’s working fine (an example of a migration specification : ["Product listing" BO page](https://github.com/PrestaShop/prestashop-specs/blob/master/back-office/catalog/products/catalog-products-listing.md)).
+If there is a specification, the QA analyst will follow every point and check that it’s working fine (an example of a migration specification: ["Product listing" BO page](https://github.com/PrestaShop/prestashop-specs/blob/master/back-office/catalog/products/catalog-products-listing.md)).
 If there is not, they must find every detail by themselves.

 During this run the QA analyst might use the test campaign created for build releases, and also update these same tests if necessary.
 That’s why a test on a Migration PR takes longer than a “classic” one (sometimes several days).